Howdy Doody: Cultural references

 Long after its cancellation, Howdy Doody has continued to be referenced (directly and indirectly) in various cultural media, particularly in the United States.

 Art

 In December 1980, pop artist Andy Warhol photographed Howdy Doody for his Myths (1981) series.

 Music

-In 1969, bubblegum pop band 1910 Fruitgum Company recorded a song called "Bring Back Howdy Doody" pleading broadcasters to return Howdy Doody to the air.
+In 1969, bubblegum pop band 1910 Fruitgum Company recorded a song titled "Bring Back Howdy Doody" pleading broadcasters to return Howdy Doody to the air.
 The song was included as the "B-Side" for their hit single "Indian Giver" but deliberately pressed backwards as a way of deterring radio stations from playing it, and labeled with a different title, "Pow Wow"..
 The song was later recorded by another group called Flying Giraffe.
+In the summer of 1971, a studio group, calling themselves The P-Nut Gallery, recorded "Do You Know What Time It Is?" on the Buddah label and had a minor hit inspired by the show's imminent return.

 The 1975 Chicago song Old Days mentions the show in the lyrics.

 In the 1982 musical Little Shop of Horrors, during the song "Somewhere That's Green", the character Audrey sings, "The kids play Howdy Doody as the sun sets in the west".